-Canyon Creek Apartments, a 68 unit low income rental housing project at 400 Oak Hill Road is presently under construction.
+Canyon Creek Apartments, a 68 unit low income rental housing project at 400 Oak Hill Road was completed in December 2006.
+76 units are reserved for very low income households, the manager's unit is considered to be a low income household.